• Home

 'Thanks to Ingrid E. Mida, we now have an exhaustive overview of fashion as artistic strategy, many of which have been overlooked by countless theorists of this ubiquitous modern artist [Duchamp].
 Mida shows us that despite the crowdedness of the field of 'Duchamp Studies', a fashion book is overdue ...
 Led by appealing photographic evidence, the author takes us on an ambitious journey.'

-Jeppe Ugelvig, Curator and Historian writes for Visual Studies Journal:
+Jeppe Ugelvig, Curator and Historian

 Dressing and Undressing Duchamp is also available from Amazon or can be ordered from your local bookstore.